 Recent work by the Centers for Disease Control and Prevention (CDC) now enables states to collect data through the BRFSS on the impact of Alzheimer's disease using:

 The BRFSS Cognitive Impairment Module provides demographic, geographic and socioeconomic data regarding cognitive impairment.
 The module asks about memory and cognitive abilities as well as the impact of any memory loss on daily living.
-Five states served as pilots for the module in 2009, and 24 states asked the questions in 2011.
+Five states served as pilots for the module in 2009, and 22 states asked the questions in 2011.
 Another 23 states and the District of Columbia asked the questions in 2012, and 19 states and Puerto Rico are asking the questions in 2013.
 Over the three-year period, 45 states and two territories will have used the module.